teodorlu/shed/README.md

 # Teodor's Clojure shed

-A collection of tools made with Clojure.
+A collection of CLI and TUI tools made with Clojure.

 ## Rationale